Akaka Bill: Support

 Supporters of the bill seek to protect the programs assisting Native Hawaiians, such as the Office of Hawaiian Affairs and the Kamehameha Schools, as well as health-care and housing for the Hawaiian population.
 Senator Akaka said, as he introduced the 2007 version on the Congressional floor:

 The legislation I introduce today seeks to build upon the foundation of reconciliation.
 It provides a structured process to bring together the people of Hawaiʻi, along a path of healing to a Hawaiʻi where its indigenous people are respected and culture is embraced.
 Through enactment of this legislation, we have the opportunity to demonstrate that our country does not just preach its ideas, but lives according to its founding principles.
 As it has for America's other indigenous peoples, I believe the United States must fulfill its responsibility to Native Hawaiians.

-In a 2005 editorial in the Washington Times, the Republican Attorney General of Hawaii Mark Bennett vigorously defended the Akaka Bill against claims that it would create a race-based government, by explaining that the bill simply respects the “special status of native peoples recognized consistently for decades by the U.S. Supreme Court.”
+In a 2005 editorial in The Washington Times, the Republican Attorney General of Hawaii Mark J. Bennett vigorously defended the Akaka Bill against claims that it would create a race-based government, by explaining that the bill simply respects the “special status of native peoples recognized consistently for decades by the U.S. Supreme Court.”
 He argued that “Hawaiians are not asking for 'special' treatment — they’re simply asking to be treated the same way … other native indigenous Americans are treated in this country.”

-In addition, supporters of the bill – including other Congressional delegates, Governor Lingle, Hawaiʻi Attorney General Bennett, Native American groups, and Asian American groups – argue that rejecting the bill would be racially discriminatory.
+In addition, supporters of the bill – including other Congressional delegates, Governor Linda Lingle, Hawaiʻi Attorney General Bennett, Native American groups, and Asian American groups – argued that rejecting the bill would be racially discriminatory.
 Supporters also argue that the State legislature, which has unanimously supported the bill, is bi-partisan, multiracial, and multicultural and, as Hawaiʻi residents, closely understand the needs of the Native Hawaiian community.
 In support of the bill, Senator Inouye responded that failing to pass the bill would discriminate against the Native Hawaiians, for Congress had already provided federal recognition of the other indigenous and aboriginal peoples of America.
 He also argued that the Rice v.
-Cayetano case cited by opponents was irrelevant to the Akaka Bill, reminding Congress that current Chief Justice John Roberts himself had written the State brief and had argued that Native Hawaiians were aboriginal and indigenous people and could be recognized as such by Congress.
+Cayetano case cited by opponents was irrelevant to the Akaka Bill, reminding Congress that Chief Justice John Roberts himself had written the State brief and had argued that Native Hawaiians were aboriginal and indigenous people and could be recognized as such by Congress.
 Senator Akaka had also asserted in his introduction of the bill:

 This measure does not result in race discrimination.
 But discrimination will occur if this measure is not passed.
 It is undisputed that Native Hawaiians are the aboriginal, indigenous people of Hawaii.
 Yet some of my colleagues want to discriminate against them and treat them differently from other Native Americans – the American Indian and the Alaska Native.